detekoi/compact-chat-overlay/README.md

 MIT License - Feel free to modify and use as needed.

-## Acknowledgements

-- Natural theme inspired by the visual style of Polar Bear Cafe anime
-- Built for streamers who want a clean, customizable chat overlay
-- Themed designs inspired by popular streaming aesthetics

 ## Support & Contributions

 If you find this useful or have suggestions for improvements, feel free to:
-- Star the repository
+- Star the repository.
-- Submit issues or pull requests
+- Submit issues or pull requests.
-- Fork and customize it for your own needs
+- Fork and customize it for your own needs.